ethereum-optimism/community-hub/src/docs/useful-tools/providers.md

 [Ankr](https://www.ankr.com/) provides a geo-distributed and decentralized (free) public and premium (Pay-as-you-go) [Optimism RPC](https://www.ankr.com/rpc/optimism/) comprised of many independent blockchain nodes running worldwide for low-latency and incredibly reliable connections.

 Moreover, Ankr offers access to developer tooling on OP Mainnet (and testnets) like SDKs and [Advanced APIs](https://www.ankr.com/advanced-api/) such as NFT, Token and Query API.

 ### Supported Networks

+- OP Mainnet
+- OP Goerli

+## Alchemy

+### Alchemy's Description & Pricing

+[Alchemy](https://docs.alchemy.com/reference/optimism-api-quickstart/?a=818c11a8da) is a popular API provider and developer platform.
+Its robust, free tier offers access to enhanced features like SDKs and enhanced APIs and hosted OP Mainnet and testnet nodes.

+### Supported Networks